 Small and medium-sized businesses should consider weaving personalization into their marketing, from the services they offer to their direct mail campaigns.
 Remember, what worked in the past may still be effective, but you may have to rethink your strategy and focus on tailored, individualized content for a crowd that expects customization and big value.

-Consider what happened not too long along when a late night comedy host was taking potshots at politicians who sent mass emails with the respondent’s name in the tag.
-It pretended to be personal, but once you read a line or two, it was obviously just another form letter.
+Consider what happened once when a late night comedy host was taking potshots at politicians who sent mass emails with the respondent’s name in the tag.
+They pretended to be personal, but once you read a line or two, it was obviously just another form letter.
 Don’t fall into the trap of pretending to be personal—it’s important to actually engage with your consumer on a personal level.

-Are you ready to personalize your direct mail for millennials?
-Check out “Reaching Millennials: The Role of DM.”
-It’s an informative guide that may help businesses bridge the communication gap—and generation gap—with millennial consumers.
+For tips to personalize your direct mail for millennials, take a look at this informative guide, designed to help businesses bridge the communication gap—and generation gap—with millennial consumers.